2011 Frontier New Car Test Drive

-Safety equipment on all Frontiers includes two-stage front airbags, side-impact airbags, side-curtain airbags, a tire-pressure monitor, and anti-lock brakes with electronic brake force distribution.
-Crew Cab models have three-point seat belts for all rear-seat occupants, including the center position, plus the LATCH (Lower Anchors and Tethers for CHildren) child seat anchor system.
-Vehicle Dynamic Control (VDC), which helps to maintain control on slippery surfaces, is standard on all Frontiers equipped with the V6 engine.
+Safety equipment on all 2011 Nissan Frontier models includes two-stage front airbags, side-impact airbags, side-curtain airbags, a tire-pressure monitor and anti-lock brakes with electronic brake force distribution.
+Crew Cab models have three-point seat belts for all rear-seat occupants, including the center position, plus the LATCH child seat anchor system.
+All 2011 Nissan Frontiers equipped with the V6 engine also get standard traction control.

 - Jeremy Clarkson picks 10 Terrible Cars